 Management Functions are undertaken by managers in organizations, There is divergence of views, The list of management functions various from author to author both in terms of the number of functions.
 These functions may be explained below:

-Planning is the deliberate effort to attain the expected outcome through a determined future course of action.
+- Planning: Planning is the deliberate effort to attain the expected outcome through a determined future course of action.
 It involves visualization of activities that need to be done, the methods for doing them, Where they are to be done, What will be the outcome and the methods to evaluate the outcomes.
-As per Henry Fayol, every management should visualise a plan that comprises of the desired result, foreseeing the line of action, methods to follow and stages to go through.
+As per Henry Fayol, every management should visualize a plan that comprises of the desired result, foreseeing the line of action, methods to follow and stages to go through.

-The second function of management is to prepare and organise.
-Organising involves division and re-division of work into smaller duties, distributing the tasks among designated work force and allotting authority to every position for ensuring proper functioning.
+- Organizing: Organizing involves division and re-division of work into smaller duties, distributing the tasks among designated work force and allotting authority to every position for ensuring proper functioning.
 By organizing properly, the effectiveness of the organisation is enhance, redundancy, repetition and duplication of the activities is avoided; thereby reducing resources beforehand and then to follow the planned activities.

-Controlling involves identification of actual results, comparing of actual results with expected results as set by planning process, identification of deviation between the two, if any and taking by corrective action so that actual results match with expected results.
+- Controlling: Controlling involves identification of actual results, comparing of actual results with expected results as set by planning process, identification of deviation between the two, if any and taking by corrective action so that actual results match with expected results.
 It brings to light all bottlenecks.
 Work performance and operates as straight painter to the needs of situation.